j-m-mueller/llm-rag-pipeline-demonstrator/README.md

 pip install -r requirements.txt
 ```

+Note that some additional manual setup / configuration may be required regarding CUDA and GPU usage.

 2. Set up your OpenAI API key by create a `.env` file in the project root:

 ```bash